 What to do nearby

 Blue Ridge Scenic Railway – A scenic hour long open air train ride takes you past the beautiful Toccoa River and the Appalachian Mountains.
 Total trip time is 4 hours, including a stop for lunch and shopping.

 Dining and shopping on downtown Main Street in Blue Ridge – Walking around Blue Ridge’s historic downtown is like taking a step back in time.
-Enjoy checking out eclectic individual shops like The Bear Store and quality restaurants and cafes like L & L Beanery Coffee Cafe and Harvest on Main.
+Enjoy checking out eclectic individual shops like The Bear Store and quality restaurants and cafes like Harvest on Main.

-LongCreek Falls – A short 2 mile round trip hike leads you to a picturesque waterfall.
+LongCreek Falls – A short 2 mile round trip hike leads you to a picturesque 50 foot waterfall.
 This scenic hike is located in Blue Hills and is part of the Appalachian Trail.

-Adventure Trail rides – 1 – 1 and a half hour horseback rides are offered in Cherry Log, Georgia.
+Adventure Trail rides – Scenic horseback rides in Cherry Log, Georgia.
 Sunset and picnic rides are also available.

 Swan Drive In – A historic drive in theater in Blue Ridge – one of the few remaining in Georgia.

 Mercier Orchards – Enjoy the opportunity to pick your own apples and/or enjoy a delicious meal.

 Zip line canopy tours of Blue Ridge – Take the opportunity to enjoy 13 zip lines, all with beautiful views of the North Georgia mountain scenery.

 Brasstown Bald Overlook – Take the short, steep hike or the shuttle to the highest point in Georgia.
 Fantastic views, especially at sunset.